Conjugate flow action functionals: Symmetrizing flows

+Note that $F^{\mu\nu}_{kj}$ is symmetric with respect to $\mu$ and $\nu$ by construction.
+At this point, we use the local inner product (\ref{local_bilinear_form}) and write explicitly the symmetry condition (\ref{er}) as

-Next, we integrate by parts the integrals at right hand side of Eq. (\ref{symmetry1}) and we neglect all the boundary terms (we are looking for formal symmetry).
-By using the identity (\ref{derJac}) we obtain, for instance
+The next step is to reduce the derivative order of the field $\psi^k$ at the right hand side by using integration by parts.
+Since we are looking for a formal symmetry condition, we neglect all the boundary terms.
+This yields, for instance

+where the derivative of the Jacobian $J$ has been represented in terms of the affine connection (\ref{affine}) by using Eq. (\ref{derJac}).
+Similarly, the integral involving $\psi^k_{,\rho\nu}$ in (\ref{symmetry1}) can be rewritten as